jilsco9/AleTrail/AleTrail/AleTrail.docc/Improvements.md

 ### Can only fetch a few breweries by ID at a time
 *AleTrailAppModel/BreweryService*
 I discovered something problematic in my final round of testing -- the API has a limit on how many IDs can be searched at one time.
 This means that once that limit is hit by adding favorite breweries, the app will always show an alert on fetching favorite breweries.
 The user could theoretically work around this error only by deleting the app (and/or its data) or by navigating to the "all breweries" list and removing some favorites via the details screens.
 The solution to this API limitation would be to implement custom "pagination" for the favorite IDs, in which only the max number of favorites are fetched from the service at one time.
+Alternatively, we could save the entire Brewery model in favorites and eliminate the need to fetch altogether.
+Then, upon navigation to brewery detail, we could fetch by that particular brewery ID if we are worried about data going stale.
+For now, I'll simply throw an error if there are >6 brewery IDs added to favorites, but this is certainly a glaring user experience problem.

 ### Cut scope: Brewery Search vs Breweries by City
 *BreweryServiceEndpoint/BreweryService*